Four Ways We Can Respond To Those Who Offer Their Help

 The third pattern I noticed were the people who accepted and embraced my offer to serve them.
 The more I helped them, the more excited they were to receive.
 They expressed their gratitude and were happy for the help.
 The more excited they got, the more I wanted to serve them.
 Their response and my immediate impact in making their lives better were energizing.
 These were positive & memorable moments, unlike my experience of those who resisted.

 The next time someone offers to help you or give you a gift, which way will you respond?
-Will you resist, be apathetic or genuinely embrace it?
+Will you resist, act apathetically, genuinely embrace it, or respectfully decline?

 Image courtesy of PicJumbo.